Even though there are plenty of tricks for storing already-baked cookies, let’s be honest. Nothing competes with the goodness of a just-baked cookie.

 Can You Freeze Glazed or Iced Cookies?

 Glazed or iced cookies will get sticky, tacky, and mushy and will no longer look nice.
-For best results, freeze the dough as directed above and wait until baked and fully cooled before icing or glazing.
-You can also freeze the baked cookies as directed below, and wait until thawed and at room temperature before icing or glazing.
+For best results, freeze the dough as directed below and wait until baked and fully cooled before icing or glazing.
+You can also freeze the baked cookies as directed below, and wait until thawed and back to room temperature before icing or glazing.

 Can You Freeze Sandwich Cookies or Filled Cookies?

-Freeze the dough as directed above and wait until baked and fully cooled before filling, or freeze the baked cookies as directed below, and wait until thawed and at room temperature before filling.
+Freeze the dough as directed below and wait until baked and fully cooled before filling.
+Alternatively, freeze the baked cookies as directed below, and wait until thawed and at room temperature before filling.

 How Long Can You Freeze Cookie Dough For?